985 word post, approx. 3 min. read

 - Both have good sound isolation.
 Neither are actually noise cancelling though, so be aware of that.

-- Both are really good for hip-hop, rap, and other bass heavy genres, but don’t do as well with other stuff.
+- Both are closed back, and really good for hip-hop, rap, and other bass heavy genres.
+They don’t do as well with other stuff, but will work.
+Closed back vs. Open back headphones .

 - Build Quality.
 The build on the Solo2’s is light years better.
-When the Solo Wireless came out, Beats still hadn’t really revamped their image.
+When the Solo Wireless came out, Beats still hadn’t really transformed their image.
 The Solo2’s are very well made, and while both fold up, the 2’s have a much sturdier mechanism.
 The headband on the 2’s is also a lot better and less prone to breaking down.
 The headband snapping on the originals is pretty much a unanimous complaint.
 I had zero issues with it on the Solo2.
 Also, the chord is shoddy on the original Solo’s.
-I didn’t have direct experience with the one on the Solo2’s because I was using them as Bluetooth, but I’ve heard that it’s much more durable.
-The bottom line is that the Solo2 is a very durable headphone in comparison to the Solo.
+I didn’t have direct experience with the one on the Solo2’s because I was using them as Bluetooth (and only demoing from a friend), but I’ve heard that it’s much more durable.
+The bottom line is that the Solo2 is a very durable headphone in comparison to the Solo, and clearly shows a progression from the early years.

 - Manufacturing.
 When the original Solo’s came out, they were still under Monster’s authority.
 The Solo2’s are products of Apple and it shows.
 I’m not an Apple fanboy by any stretch; I’ve actually never owned anything by them other than an iPod.
 That said, I can recognize a difference in quality when I see it.
 The Solo2 and 3 are miles ahead of the originals and it’s not even close.